St. Nicholas Roman Catholic Church, Kyiv: History

 A design competition held in 1898 selected Stanisław Wołowski, whose entry was a Gothic type construction with two 60 m towers.
 The final revision and management of the project was assigned to the Polish architect Władysław Horodecki.
 Emilio Sala added sculptural decoration in artificial stone to the construction.
 To increase the stability of the construction on the uneven Kyiv ground, it was ensured by bore-and-stuffed piles, a newly introduced invention of Anton Strauss.
 The construction work was carried out by exclusively from voluntary donations, and lasted for ten years (1899–1909).

 In 1909, the church was consecrated in the name of Saint Nicholas, however the construction was not yet completed.
 A Gothic style three-story house was built for the parish clergy to the left of the church.
 In 1938, Soviet authorities closed the church after its Roman Catholic priest was "absent" for two years due to the Soviet persecution of Christians.
 For some time after its closure, the building was used by the punitive organs for technical purposes, and, at some point, served as a KGB service building.
 After its restoration in 1979-1980, commissioned by the Rada of Ministers of the Ukrainian SSR, by the architects O. Grauzhis and I. Tukalevskiy, the church was turned into the National House of Organ and Chamber Music of Ukraine (Національний будинок органної та камерної музики України; translit.: Natsional'nyi budynok orhannoyi ta kamernoi muzyky Ukrainy).
 For the reconstruction and restoration of the severely damaged church, the building's stained glass windows were manufactured in the Baltics, its furniture was created in Lviv, and the high-quality wood floors were produced in the Ivano-Frankivsk Oblast.
 The company, Rieger–Kloss then located in Czechoslovakia (Sudetenland), manufactured an organ for the church.
 Its manufacturer tried to architecturally tie the organ to the building itself.

 Since 1992, Catholic Masses and concerts have been held here.
 Bishop Jan Purwinski consecrated the church and a Mass was celebrated there on 4 January 1992.
-Currently, it belongs to the Kyivan Municipal Department for Culture, but the [Catholic Church hopes it will be returned to the local Latin Church Catholic community.
+Currently, it belongs to the Kyivan Municipal Department for Culture, but the [Catholic Church hopes it will be returned to the local Latin Catholic community.
 The Kyiv city municipality refuse to hand over the building until the issue of transferring the House of Organ Music will be solved.
 Since 2009 the building is in emergency conditions.
 As of 2020 the Ukrainian Ministry of Culture plans to construct a building for the House of Organ Music by 2023.

 Religious liturgies are celebrated by priests of the Missionary Oblates of Mary Immaculate.
 Most are conducted in the Ukrainian language, while on some days they are conducted in Polish, Latin and in Spanish.